cj-hilder/ble-hr-tool/README.md

 The app is built around two goals you may have:

 1. **Maintaining or building activity within your tolerance.**
-2. **Only exercise within the heart rate range you have established as appropriate for you.**
+2. **Only exercising within the heart rate range you have established as appropriate for you.**

 If these two goals are appropriate for you, using your own judgement and your healthcare provider's guidance, then this app provides information you can use when working towards those goals.